 General

-Sanderling: Medium-sized sandpiper with dark-spotted, rufous upperparts and breast and white underparts.
+Sanderling: Medium-sized sandpiper with dark-spotted rufous upperparts and breast; white underparts.
 Wings have conspicuous white stripes visible in flight.
-Bill, legs, and feet are black.
+Bill, legs and feet are black.
 Sexes are similar.
-Winter adult has pale gray upperparts and head, and white underparts.
-Juvenile has dark gray- and-white mottled upperparts.
+Female is slightly larger and paler with a striking white wing bar.
+Winter adult has pale gray upperparts and head; white underparts.
+Juvenile has dark gray and white mottled upperparts with a nearly black shoulder patch.
+Head and breast are buff-white; crown and sides of breast are streaked brown.

 Range and Habitat

-Sanderling: Breeds in high Arctic tundra from Alaska eastward to Baffin Island.
-Spends winters along coasts from British Columbia and Massachusetts southward to southern South America.
+Sanderling: Breeds in high Arctic tundra from Alaska eastward to Baffin Island and Greenland.
+Spends winters along coasts from the Aleutian Islands and British Columbia along the Pacific coast to Mexico, and also from Massachusetts southward to the Caribbean and southern South America.
 Preferred habitats include ocean beaches, sandbars, mudflats, and lake and river shorelines.

 Breeding and Nesting